 The Tampa-based company, which has about 1,400 restaurants across 48 states in the U.S. (along with eateries in 20 international markets), sold 16 million shares at $11 on Tuesday night, well below its initial target of 21 million shares in a range of $13 to $15.
 Bloomin' raised $176 million in the offering, which is the first of two edible IPOs this week.
 CKE Restaurants (CK), which owns fast food joints Hardees and Carl's Junior, is set to trade later this week on the NYSE.
 CKE has more than 3,000 locations across 43 U.S. states and 13 countries.

-The IPOs follow a string of recent restaurant debuts that has generated a mixed appetite among investors.
+The IPOs follow a string of recent restaurant debuts that have generated a mixed appetite among investors.
 Tex-Mex chain Chuy's (CHUY) and Ignite Restaurant Group (IRG) -- both serving up healthy returns so far, particularly Chuy's, which is up more than 40% since its debut -- were successes compared with Del Frisco's (DFRG), which has seen flat returns since its $13-a-share debut in late July.

 Both Bloomin' and CKE are returning to the market after going private; Bloomin', formerly known as OSI Restaurant Group and now named in homage to the signature Bloomin' Onion served at its Outback restaurants, was taken private in a $3.2 billion deal with Catterton Partners and Bain Capital in 2006, while CKE was bought for nearly $700 million by Apollo Group in 2010.